labex-labs/open-source-labs/go/go-by-example/lab-struct-embedding/step1_raw.md

 ## Summary

-In this challenge, you learned how to embed a struct in another struct and access its fields and methods.
+In this lab, you learned how to embed a struct in another struct and access its fields and methods.
 You also learned how to bestow interface implementations onto other structs using struct embedding.